Canadians divided on Valentine's Day plans

 - Of those staying home, 20 per cent will order in

-The festively-shaped heart pizza is available at all traditional Pizza Pizza locations and is equivalent in size to a traditional 12" medium pizza and can be personalized with any two toppings for $11.49.
-Customers who opt for the special pizza shaped like a heart will also receive a box of heart-shaped chocolates and have a chance to win a two carat diamond ring.
+The Valentine Delight Pizza is available at all Pizza 73 locations for a limited time.
+It is equivalent in size to a traditional 12" medium pizza and can be personalized with any two toppings for $11.99.
+The Valentine Delight special also comes with a small box of heart-shaped chocolates and a chance to win a two-carat diamond ring.
+For more information on Pizza 73's menu items, visit www.pizza73.com.

 About the survey